 The 1300 block of Rusk Street (today’s Commerce Street) was the Black Hole of Hell’s Half Acre a century or so ago.
-That block and the adjacent blocks on Main and Calhoun streets were a dense mass of saloons and bordellos that exerted an irresistible, gravity-like attraction for many.
+That block and the adjacent blocks on Main and Calhoun streets were a dense mass of saloons and gambling joints and bordellos that exerted an irresistible, gravity-like attraction for many.
 That attraction could be fatal.
 Many a man went into the Black Hole but never came out.
 At least not vertically.

 The 1893 Sanborn fire map of the 1300 block of Rusk Street and environs—where the convention center is today—shows seventeen saloons and eleven structures labeled “F.B.” for “female boarding,” a euphemism for “bordello.”

 The second officer to be killed, John Nichols, was shot to death on December 22, 1906 while on duty in the Standard Theater on Rusk at 12th Street.
 Barney Wise of Red River County was tried and acquitted.
 Clip is from the December 23 Telegram.

 And on December 21, 1920 officer Jeff Couch was shot to death at Rusk and 12th.

 Other killings in the Black Hole of Hell’s Half Acre, classified by outcome of the case, included:

 In December 1894 city alderman and former police officer Martin McGrath shot and killed James Rushing in McGrath’s saloon on Main at 11th Street.
 McGrath was convicted and sentenced to nine years but in 1896 “took French leave” from the county jail, the March 26, 1896 Dallas Morning News reported.
 He just walked out.
 “Without violence to lock or bars, his cell was unlocked and the coast clear.”
 The Star-Telegram in 1909 said McGrath had not been captured.
 (1891 Swartz photo courtesy of retired Fort Worth police sergeant and historian Kevin Foster.)

 In 1905 John Rains stabbed Charles Lee to death in a barber shop on 11th Street near Rusk.
 He was convicted in 1907 but, the Star-Telegram wrote in 1909, escaped from prison.